 According to the research of winemaker and surgeon Dr. Max Lake, the scents of certain wines replicate the smells of human pheromones, those tantric body scents said to excite sexual instinct.
 “The very act of tasting a wine can start a cascade of sensations likely to trigger at least a dribble of happy hormones,” promises Lake.

-Lake maintains that the entire sensory experience of wine, from appearance to the lingering finish, is an act of temptation.
-But the aroma of a wine is what can tempt a woman or man to thoughts of more sensual acts.
+Lake maintains that the entire sensory experience of wine, from appearance to the lingering finish, is an act of temptation that he likens to sexual temptation.
+But the aroma of wine is what can tempt a woman or man to thoughts of more sensual acts.
 In other words, it’s the scent that makes wine a turn-on.

 What is the best wine for sex?

 Thanks to the research of serendipitously named Dr. John Amoore, we know that the primary female pheromones are linked to the smells of seafood and soft, ripe cheeses.
 And it just so happens that the delicate aromas of soft cheese, such as Camembert, is an aromatic often associated with Champagnes and other sparkling wines made in the Méthode Champenoise.

 Other wine styles are noted for producing “sweaty” aromas, including aged Semillons and some Rieslings.
 Some white Burgundies offer this aroma as well.

-Of course, it isn’t just white wines that are the best wines for men or women, when the objective is seduction.
-The scents used to describe many red wines–leather, sweat, spice, musk–are nearly identical to the scents emitted from the glands of a man’s hair follicles.
+Of course, it isn’t just white wines that are the best wines for men or women, when the objective is fanning flames of sexual desire.
+The scents used to describe many red wines – leather, sweat, spice, musk – are nearly identical to the scents emitted from the glands of a man’s hair follicles.
 This means they are essentially the same as the smells associated with the primary male sex hormone, androstenone.

-Not only can scents trigger sexual excitement and attraction, but they can also alter mood.
+According to Lake, not only can scents trigger sexual excitement and attraction, but they can also alter mood.
 It is believed that pheromonal scents can improve mood, promote relaxation, self-assuredness and feelings of well-being.
-Dr. Lake’s research asserts that not just actual pheromones but those scents–like the ones in wine–that replicate pheromones, can trigger the same results in the brain.
+Dr. Lake’s research asserts that not just actual pheromones but those scents – like the ones in wine – that replicate pheromones, can trigger the same results in the brain.

 What wine should you buy for your next date night?